On the Incompressibility of Truth With Application to Circuit Complexity: Applying the framework to existing bounds

 We can also consider how the ``Incompressibility of Truth" framing explains struggles in Proof Complexity with understanding strong proof systems.
 If a tautology truly is hard to prove, then it should be logically incompressible.
 Having an efficient general method to deterministically find/generate hard tautologies would intuitively contradict the tautology's hardness because the efficient method is a polynomial (``compressed") logical description generating and explaining objects that need super-polynomial (``incompressible") logical descriptions. \begin{construction}[Lifting the Paradox to Circuit Frege Proof Systems] Encode the contradiction ``There exists a circuit (description), $C$, less than size $s$ describing the truth table, $T$".\\

 Observe that if there were a ``small" (polynomial) Circuit Frege refutation for one of these such contradictions where $\text{DESC}(T)$ is large as it corresponds to an informationally-large table, $T$, it appears the proof is itself an encoding of the small circuit (description) of the table that it simultaneously proves doesn't exist. \end{construction} In essence, if there is a polynomial-bounded proof system that proves, for every $T$, that ``$T$ is incompressible,” then that proof system looks to be compressing the incompressible.
-Imagine a hypothetical polynomial SAT solver somehow using a concise logical description to describe every incompressible logical description on $n$ variables.
+In Section \ref{sec:explicit}, we provide functions that are maximally hard for circuits, and so they are likely good candidates for hard $MCSP$ tautologies/contradictions outlined above.